https://www.deakin.edu.au/__data/assets/image/0005/556916/32225_bachelor-science-bachelor-laws_hero.jpg

 Tailor your degree to your unique career aspirations with our broad range of science specialisations and get more out of your studies by learning about the things that matter to you.

-You will learn to solve tomorrow's global issues through science and discovery and build your foundational knowledge by studying a range of science-related study areas before focusing on one of eight majors:
+You will learn to grapple with tomorrow's global issues through science and discovery and build your foundational knowledge by taking on a range of science-related study areas, before focusing on one of eight majors:

 • animal biology